orientechnologies/orientdb-labs/Studio-Query-Profiler.md

 - `Type`, as the query type
 - `Command`, as the content of the query
 - `Users`, as the users who executed the query
-- `Entries`, as the number of entries
+- `Entries`, as the number of times the query it was executed
-- `Average`,
+- `Average`, as the average required time by the queries
-- `Total`,
+- `Total`, asthe total required time by all the queries
-- `Max`,
+- `Max`, as the maximum required time
-- `Min`,
+- `Min`, as the minimum required time
-- `Last`,
+- `Last`, as the time required by the last query
-- `Last execution`, the timestamp of the query last execution
+- `Last execution`, as the timestamp of the last query execution

 ![Query](images/studio-queryprofiler-query.png)

 ## Command Cache
-Through this panel you can manage the cache of the specific server and consult the cached results to the queries.
+Through this panel you can manage the cache of the specific server and consult the cached query results.
-You can filter the queries by ? and purge the whole cache.
+You can filter the queries by the "Query" field and purge the whole cache.

 ![Command Cache](images/studio-queryprofiler-commandcache.png)